EcoJulia/Phylo.jl/README.md

 phylogenetics to use in our [Diversity][diversity-url] package, and will be adapted as appropriate until both are functioning as required.
-However, the other important feature that it holds is to allow an interface to R. This is not built in by default as it will make RCall (and R) a dependency, which I wanted to avoid.
-Instead if you want to use the R interface, you need to do it manually, as below:
+However, the other important feature that it holds is to allow an interface to R. This is not built into the package as it will make RCall (and R) a dependency, which I wanted to avoid.
+Instead, for now, if you want to use the R interface you need to do it manually, as
+below:

 ```julia
 julia> using RCall